Finnhorse

 The exact origins of the early Finnish horse are currently not known.
 Because the Finnhorse breed and its progenitors were the only horses in Finland for centuries, the history of horses in Finland parallels the history of the Finnhorse itself.
 The documented history of the distinct breed begins at the turn of the 13th century.
 Outside influences by many light and warmblood breeds were recorded beginning in the 16th century, making the breed larger and more usable.
 An official Finnhorse studbook was founded in 1907, producing purebred animals in significant numbers for many years.
-Due to mechanisation of agriculture and the dismantling of Finnish horse cavalry in the later half of the 20th century, the Finnhorse population plummeted from a high of just over 400,000 animals in the 1950s to a low of 14,100 in 1987.
+Due to mechanisation of agriculture and the dismantling of Finnish horse cavalry in the late 20th century, the Finnhorse population plummeted from a high of just over 400,000 animals in the 1950s to a low of 14,100 in 1987.
 However, the breed managed to survive thanks to its popularity for harness racing and its versatility as a mount.

 Breed characteristics

-The breed standard defines the Finnhorse as a multi-purpose horse of average height, and sturdy conformation.
+The breed standard defines the Finnhorse as a multi-purpose horse of average height and sturdy conformation.
 The ideal Finnhorse is easy-to-handle, versatile, and combines strength, agility, speed and endurance.
 Finnhorses are lively, with both a reliable and alert temperament.
-The breed standard encourages a horse that is "honest and sincere"; eager to cooperate with humans, obedient, and willing to work.
+The breed standard encourages a horse that is "honest and sincere": eager to cooperate with humans, obedient, and willing to work.
 They are hardy with good endurance, robust health, and are generally long-lived.
 The breed standard describes the head of a Finnhorse as dry and the profile straight, not long or convex, with well-spaced, short ears.
 The neck should be well-shaped and not underslung or ewe-necked; the body should be on the long side, but rounded and proportionate; and the croup should neither be level nor with a too-high connection to the tail.
 Finnhorses are strongly muscled, with good bone, sturdy "dry" legs, and strong hooves.